alansfyeung/248acu-website/_pages/landing/code-club.md

 ## Enquiries

-__Cadets:__ please follow instructions on the CadetNet activity page description.
+Please follow instructions on the CadetNet activity page description.

-For media enquiries, please contact MAJ(AAC) Tracey Smith at _Tracey.Smith1@armycadets.gov.au_

-To volunteer as an adult participant, please contact CAPT(AAC) Alan Yeung at _Alan.Yeung@armycadets.gov.au_

 ![AAC Code Club is brought to you by the Australian Army Cadets, and Code Club Australia powered by the Telstra Foundation.
 It is supported by AusLeap UTS Student Volunteering and the UTS SOUL Award]({{"/assets/images/landing/code-club/aac-code-club-footer.png" | absolute_url}})